Zed by Al Ghurair: Reimagining ride-hailing for a more personal, seamless UAE commute

 Dubai, UAE – Zed by Al Ghurair is reshaping what ride-hailing means, offering a deeply personalised, premium commuting experience that reflects the evolving pace of the region.
 Rooted in a legacy of over 25 years in mobility, this homegrown brand is not just leveraging its history; it’s actively shaping the future of urban transport.

 “Transportation has always been part of the Al Ghurair story,” said Badr Al Ghurair, CEO of Al Ghurair Mobility.
-“From establishing the city’s first franchised taxi company to investing in hybrid fleets, we’ve consistently believed in building for what’s next.
+“From establishing one of the city’s first franchised taxi companies to investing in hybrid fleets, we’ve consistently believed in building for what’s next.
 Zed continues that legacy, combining our local knowledge with a forward-thinking, user-first platform.”

 Designed as a response to the changing expectations of commuters across the UAE, Zed places control back in the hands of the user.
 “Mobility is no longer about just getting from A to B, it’s about the experience, the values behind the brand, and the emotional connection with the city,” added Badr Al Ghurair.
 “Zed is a premium, seamless, and deeply personal answer to that shift.”